snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ## **"CCD Like" Operation**
 The unique layered structure allows these ionization electrons to be:
 1) Generated in the noble liquid (LAr/LXe)
-2) Drifted toward the Al₂O₃ interface
+2) Drifted toward the Al₂O₃ interface, but remain in the noble liquid
 3) Transported laterally via potential wells created by the metal electrodes
 4) Read out through a skipper circuit design